umcu/clinlp/CONTRIBUTING.md

 Please keep in mind that this page describes the ideal process and criteria for contributions.
 We understand that not all contributions will meet these criteria, and that is perfectly fine.
 We are happy to assist, so please don't hesitate to reach out to us.

-### Contact
+## Contact

-Our preferred way of communication is through [issues](https://github.com/umcu/clinlp/issues), GitHubs built-in issue tracker.
+For any questions, issues or feature requests, our preferred way of communication is through [issues](https://github.com/umcu/clinlp/issues), GitHubs built-in issue tracker.
 This way, the entire community can benefit from the discussion.
 If this is not an option, you can also reach out to us by e-mail: [analytics@umcutrecht.nl](mailto:analytics@umcutrecht.nl).

-## Issues
+We will try to respond to your questions, issues or feature requests as soon as possible.
+Please keep in mind that we are with a small group of maintainers, so we might not always be able to get back to you within a few days.

+### Questions

+If you have any questions about the project, how to use it, or how to contribute, please [create an issue](https://github.com/umcu/clinlp/issues/new).
+Make sure to include as much information as possible, such as:

+- A clear and descriptive title
+- A detailed description of the question
+- Any other relevant information

 ### Bug reports

-If you encounter a bug, please create an issue.
+If you encounter a bug, such as an error or unexpected behavior, please [create an issue](https://github.com/umcu/clinlp/issues/new).
 Make sure to include as much information as possible, such as:

 - A clear and descriptive title
 - A detailed description of the bug
 - Steps to reproduce the bug (if possible, include a minimal code snippet)
 - Expected behavior
 - Actual behavior
-- Screenshots, if applicable
-- Any other relevant information
 - If possible, include the version of `clinlp` you are using
 - If possible, include the version of Python you are using
+- Any other relevant information

+### Additions

+We will happily consider requests or contributions concerning new additions.
+Please keep in mind that `clinlp` is intended to be a collection of generic components that process clinical text written in Dutch.
+If the proposed addition does not meet those criteria, a separate release might be a better option.
+We typically don't include preprocessing components (e.g. fixing encodings, de-identification, etc.), as those should preferably be handled at the source.

-### Feature requests
+#### Feature requests

-If you have a feature request, please create an issue.
+If you have a feature request, please [create an issue](https://github.com/umcu/clinlp/issues/new).
 Make sure to include as much information as possible, such as:

 - A clear and descriptive title
 - A detailed description of the feature